UTI Treatment Online with a General Practitioner (GP) or Nurse Practitioner (NP)

 If UTIs keep coming back, pathology tests can be arranged via telehealth to rule out underlying conditions (e.g., kidney stones, diabetes, anatomical differences).

-- Continuity of care — follow-up, referrals, and broader women’s health support
+- Continuity of care — the same clinician can follow up, arrange referrals, and support your broader health

 Editorial Standards